marvingeene/Geene/README.md

 CG :
+Allow the user to select the file that the dates are read from.
+Allow the user to choose between german and english.

-Nothing really, this was made for a very specific purpose and it works for that, so nothing really to do, maybe do a check so that the date can be entered in both dd.mm and mm.dd
+Do a check so that the date can be entered in both dd.mm and mm.dd